gunoodaddy/jnibind/README.md

 * Bind\<name\>.java
 * Bind\<name\>_test.cpp

-you use these file to your androind project.
+you use these files to your androind project.

 Also `jnibind` perform making test program and running it to verify that output files are generated correctly.